ucdavis/ecs132/Blog.md

 Error in g(a) : could not find function "g"
 ```

 What happened?
-The second argument g of the function f was itself a function.
+The second argument **g** of the function **f** was itself a function.
 In the first example, we used g = sqrt.
-Since sqrt is indeed a function, it worked fine.
+Since **sqrt** is indeed a function, it worked fine.
 But in the second example, we used g = 1.732..., which is NOT a function, and things blew up.

-Unfortunately, all this is complicated by the general custom in the field of using parentheses to signify functions.
-E.g. if h is a function, people refer to it as h(), using the parentheses to tell people that h is a function.
-But as you can see, one must be very careful in actual coding.
+Unfortunately, all this is complicated by the general custom in the CS field of using parentheses to signify functions.
+E.g. if **h** is a function, people often refer to it as 'h()', using the parentheses to tell people that **h** is a function.
+But as you can see, though one might do this in informal conversation, one must be very careful in actual coding.

+This and the previous post address the fact that on Tuesday's quiz, many students incorrectly gave the **replicate** function as an example of a function that has a function argument.

 **April 25, 2045:**